exercism/clojure/exercises/concept/cars-assemble/.docs/introduction.md

 Two common numeric types are `int` and `float`.
 An `int` is a 32-bit integer and a `float` is a 64-bit floating-point number.

 Arithmetic is done using the standard arithmetic operators.
-Numbers can be compared using the standard numeric comparison operators and the equality (`=`) and inequality (`<>`) operators.
+Numbers can be compared using the standard numeric comparison operators and the equality (`=`) and inequality (`not=`) operators.

 In this exercise you must conditionally execute logic.
 A common way to do this in Clojure is by using `cond`: